 I went to see my beautiful, incredible, amazing friend Taylor.
 She’s one of the best people I know.

 She’s spent months in Africa helping people.
 She teaches in a special needs classroom.
 She’ll be applying to medical school soon.
 Everything she says is filled with understanding for whomever she’s talking about.

 She’s also up for adventures.
 This was her first half marathon, and I was thrilled to be there for it.

-I got into Arizona the day before (on the 14th).
-We went to the Expo and got these super sweet free metal water bottles.
-(Thank you, Met Life!).
-We also got tons of free snacks to try, and we saw all the medals for the heavy medal series (and now I absolutely must achieve “Pop Idol” status – the medal is almost as big as my head!)
+The day before, we went to the Expo and got some cool free swag.
+(Thanks, Met Life for your rad water bottles!).
+We also saw all the medals for the heavy medal series (and now I absolutely must achieve “Pop Idol” status – the medal is almost as big as my head!)

 Around I think mile 10 or 11 there were a bunch of awesome, inspirational signs.
-Some of the quotes included: “If you don’t give something, you will not get anything,” “trials are blessings in disguise,” and “nobody who gave his best ever regretted it.”
-(The last one was my favorite of the quotes.)
+Some of the quotes included: “If you don’t give something, you will not get anything,” and “nobody who gave his best ever regretted it.”

 Of course by the time I’m on mile 10, Taylor had long finished.
 She was a sweetheart, texting me words of encouragement.